Jake Burger Preview, Player Props: Marlins vs. Nationals

 Jake Burger At The Plate

-- Among the qualifying batters, he ranks 109th in batting average, while his on-base percentage ranks 116th and he is 11th in slugging.
+- Among qualified hitters in MLB play, he ranks 105th in batting average, 113th in on-base percentage, and 11th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.